West Kent Light Infantry: World War I

+3rd (Reserve) Battalion

 On the outbreak of World War I the battalion was embodied on 4 August 1914 under Lt-Col Sir Arthur Griffith-Boscawen, MP, who had served with the battalion in Malta and had held the command since 3 September 1910.
 The battalion moved to its war station at Chatham, where it remained until the summer of 1918.

 The 3rd Battalion's role was to equip the Reservists and Special Reservists of the Royal West Kents and send them as reinforcement drafts to the Regular battalions serving overseas (the 1st on the Western Front, the 2nd in Mesopotamia).
 Once the pool of reservists had dried up, the 3rd Bn trained thousands of raw recruits for the active service battalions.
-The 9th (Reserve) Battalion was formed alongside the 3rd Bn at Chatham in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the Royal West Kents.
+The 9th (Reserve) Battalion was formed alongside the 3rd Bn at Chatham in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the Royal West Kents (see below).

 Under War Office Instruction 106 of 10 November 1915 the battalion was ordered to send a draft of 109 men to the new Machine Gun Training Centre at Grantham where they were to form the basis of a brigade machine-gun company of the new Machine Gun Corps.
 In addition, 10 men at a time were to undergo training at Grantham as battalion machine gunners.
 The order stated that 'Great care should be taken in the selection of men for training as machine gunners as only well educated and intelligent men are suitable for this work'.

 In the summer of 1918 the battalion was moved to Leysdown-on-Sea on the Isle of Sheppey as part of the Thames and Medway Garrison.
 It continued in existence after the Armistice with Germany until the remaining personnel were drafted to the 2nd Bn on 2 August 1919 and the battalion was disembodied on 15 August.